Country`s borders status

 Borders of India are temporarily closed until 30 June 2021.

 - citizens of Nepal and Bhutan;

-- holders of Overseas Citizen of India (OCI) card;
+- holders of an Overseas Citizen of India (OCI) card or booklet;

 - holders of a Persons of Indian Origin (PIO) card;

-- passengers from neighboring countries returning via India to their country of residence;
+- passengers returning from Afghanistan, Bangladesh, Bhutan, Maldives or Nepal via India to their country of residence;

-Passengers are not allowed to transit Delhi (DEL).
+Passengers are not allowed to transit through Bangalore (BLR), Chennai (MAA), Delhi (DEL), Hyderabad (HYD), Kolkata (CCU) or Mumbai (BOM).

 E-Tourist visas, tourist visas (Type T) and medical visas issued on or before 21 October 2020 are invalidated.

 Persons of Indian Origin (PIO) cards which have expired are considered valid until 31 December 2021.